PKUMDL-AI/EVER/code/README.md

 # EVER
 EVER designed by ljx

+Note: Cavity, scap, AutodocnVina program and is needed.

 Choose appropriate crystal structure of RECPTOR and LIGAND, run CAVITY to detect the key residues in pocket, MOVE the /parameters, /defaults directory in $PATH/Cavity to current directory and modify input file.
 ```
 cavity64 cavity-AA.input